 Bert was President of the Club and set up several Cross-Country group outings during the early years.
 An innovative approach involved getting permission from Bear Valley Ski Area for members to wear cross-country skis on the lift for a one way ride to the top without a trail pass.

 Vicki has been the force behind the Club’s website and the email newsletter that are ever so important in keeping the current membership and prospective members fully informed on the Club’s planned activities.
-Without Vicki’s thorough knowledge of the programming languages and required website design programs our club, she brought us into the computer age without our even know it.
+With Vicki’s software experience, she brought us into the computer age without our even knowing it.

 A fabulous contribution by Ric and Vicki and a very well deserved award.

-The 2019 recipients of the Betty Ann Prescott Award, Don and Linda Trefry, are not only long time Ski Club members but have been very instrumental in bringing in many new members just by their enthusiasm and interest in skiing.
+The 2019 recipients of the Betty Ann Prescott Award, Don and Linda Trefry, are not only long time Ski Club members but were very instrumental in bringing in many new members just by their enthusiasm and interest in skiing.

 Linda was the more active one on the Board, since she was President and spent many years sharing Social with Pat MacDonald starting the ski swap (when they also had a hot dog sale and were responsible for the food) and the food for all the dinners that they were in charge of.
 In the 1990s, they teamed with Rick Van Aken to establish an adaptive ski program at Bear Valley under the National Handicapped Sports.
 The program grew over a period of years to help the blind, mentally challenged, people with missing limbs and paralyzed children and adults.